lsst-dm/dmtn-249/index.rst

   Note that the :py:attr:`Butler.registry <lsst.daf.butler.Butler.registry>` attribute is *already* a thin shim that will increasingly delegate more and more to public methods on its :py:class:`Butler`, until ultimately all butler functionality will be available without it and its continued existence will depend only on our need for backwards compatibility.

-Note that the same data repository may have both ``DirectButler`` and ``RemoteButler``, corresponding to trusted and untrusted users, respectively.
+A single data repository may have both ``DirectButler`` and ``RemoteButler`` clients, corresponding to trusted and untrusted users.
 This means the Butler REST Server may not have persistent state (other than caching) that is not considered part of the data repository itself.
 This includes locks - we have to rely on SQL database and low-level artifact storage primitives to guarantee consistency in the presence of concurrency.
-This implies that a single data repository may interact with multiple Butler REST Servers as well, which is something we definitely want for scalability.
+This also implies that a single data repository may interact with multiple Butler REST Servers, which is something we definitely want for scalability.

 :py:class:`Datastore` will remain an abstract base class with largely the same concrete implementations as today, but instead of being able to fetch and store datastore-specific metadata records in the SQL database itself (currently mediated by a :py:class:`~lsst.daf.butler.registry.interfaces.DatastoreRegistryBridge` instance provided by :py:class:`~lsst.daf.butler.Registry`), it will return those records to :py:class:`Butler` on write and receive it (often as part of a :py:class:`~lsst.daf.butler.DatasetRef`) on read, and its interface will change significantly as a result.
 By making it unnecessary for a :py:class:`Datastore` to communicate with the database we make it possible to use the same :py:class:`Datastore` objects in all kinds of :py:class:`Butler` implementations, preserving :py:class:`Datastore` inheritance as an axis for customizing how datasets are actually stored instead.